Donna Dennis: Early life

-Dennis went to public school in Ohio and Washington D.C. before her family moved to Rye, New York in 1949.
-From a young age, Dennis loved drawing.
+Dennis went to public school in Ohio and Washington, D.C. before her family moved to Rye, New York in 1949.
+From a young age, Dennis drew.
 She remembers drawing half a house in the first grade and insisting to her teacher that the other half was invisible.
 Her childhood experience making tree houses and forts also informed her later work.
 She went to Carleton College in Northfield, Minnesota, where she majored in studio art and focused on painting.

 After college, Dennis went to Paris with friend and classmate Martha Diamond to study at Roger Barr's program at the American Center in Paris.
 During her time in Paris, which was not yet fully rebuilt after WWII, Dennis came to appreciate the ways a building could tell a story through layers of paint and centuries-old alterations revealed.

-When she moved back to New York in the late 1960s, Dennis worked at the Whitney Museum as a secretary in the fundraising department.
+When she moved back to New York in the late 1960s, Dennis worked at the Whitney Museum of American Art as a secretary in the fundraising department.
 By night, Dennis attended classes at the Art Students League.
 Through Peter Schjeldahl, a Carleton classmate, she met poet Ted Berrigan, who became her mentor and romantic interest.
 In the late 1960s, she turned from painting to three-dimensional work.

 1970s

 Dennis began making painted hotel facades, which she thought of as shaped canvases, in the early 1970s.
 In 1973, she had her first solo show, Hotels, at West Broadway Gallery in New York.
-Inspired by painters such as Hopper, De Chirico, Matisse, Magritte, Burchfield, and Dine, and photographers such as Eugene Atget, Walker Evans, Berenice Abbott, and Wright Morris, these three-dimensional, false-front works were a stepping point beyond Dennis’s earlier paintings.
+Inspired by painters such as Edward Hopper, Giorgio de Chirico, Henri Matisse, René Magritte, Charles Burchfield, and Jim Dine, and photographers such as Eugene Atget, Walker Evans, Berenice Abbott, and Wright Morris, these three-dimensional, false-front works were a stepping point beyond Dennis’s earlier paintings.
 Dennis placed the hotels so they all faced forward and installed theatrical lighting and summer night sounds to create a tropical setting, making this an early example of installation art.

 "So much has been lost to the world in dismissing the gifts of, and the voices of, women.
 I wanted to be a part of discovering and bringing that voice to the fore and making sure it would never again be lost or silenced ....
 My work is a lot about getting people to find beauty in places they might have overlooked or dismissed, just as women's lives have been overlooked and dismissed."